 Take the infamous Camp, a now defunct club near Cape's historic downtown area that catered to independent and creative local music ... and now (under the name Main Street Bar) features gun shots and constant fighting.

 Down the road from the Camp is the Port Cape, another embattled music venue where many have rocked out upstairs in the Yacht Club.
 But last year attendance dropped, making music a liability instead of a asset.

-And then there is the all-ages venue the, struck down in the ice storms earlier this year - although there will soon be an opening of the Mississippi Mud House and a continuation of all-ages music at that spot.
+And then there is the all-ages venue the Enchanted Forest, struck down in the ice storms earlier this year - although there will soon be an opening of the Mississippi Mud House and a continuation of all-ages music at that spot.